 29 – Crocodile kills US model in Northern Australia.

-30 – A Japanese insurance company buys Van Gogh’s Sunflowers for $53.9 million – The highest price ever paid for a painting.
+30 – A Japanese insurance company buys Van Gogh’s Sunflowers for $53.9 million (£22.5 million) – The highest price ever paid for a painting.

 02 – Jazz drummer Buddy Rich dies of a brain tumour, aged 69.

-03 – The late Duchess of Windsor’s jewellery is sold for £31m ($50m) – six times the expected figure – during an auction in Switzerland.
+03 – The late Duchess of Windsor’s jewellery is sold for £31m ($50m) – six times the expected figure – during a two-day Sotheby’s auction in Switzerland.

 14 – Mikhail Gorbachev announces that the USSR is prepared to remove short-range missiles from Eastern Europe.